jrsharp/jrsharp.github.io/_posts/2006-03-22-biblereaderme-tested-on-treo-650.markdown

 date_gmt: '2006-03-22 16:16:18 -0600'
 categories: []
 tags: []
+layout: page
 comments: []
 ---
-<p>With the recent upgrade of my cell phone from the Sanyo 4900 (One of the most reliable and functional cell phones I've used) to a new PalmOne Treo 650, I tested my <a href="http:&#47;&#47;www.jonsharp.net&#47;BibleReaderME">BibleReaderME<&#47;a> application on it using the IBM J2ME JVM for Palm OS.
+With the recent upgrade of my cell phone from the Sanyo 4900 (One of the most reliable and functional cell phones I've used) to a new PalmOne Treo 650, I tested my BibleReaderME application on it using the IBM J2ME JVM for Palm OS.
 I'm happy to report that the application functions very well on the Treo.
-I'm happy to add another confirmed cell phone model to the list.</p>
+I'm happy to add another confirmed cell phone model to the list.